elf4j/elf4j/README.md

 Install as a compile-scope dependency in Maven or other build tools alike.

-## Use it - for a client of the logging service API
+## Use it - as the log Service Interface (facade) in the logging client

 ```java
 class SampleUsage {